CrowsVeldt/FreeCodeCamp-Pomodoro-Timer/README.md

 # Overview

 A pomodoro timer inspired by [FreeCodeCamp's](https://www.freecodecamp.com) Front End course.
-I've written it initially as a simple web app, but I intend to refactor it as a browser extension as well.

 You can check it out [here!](https://crowsveldt.github.io/FreeCodeCamp-Pomodoro-Timer/)